 Vaccinations at Maternity and Child Welfare Clinics

-Maternity and child welfare clinics will vaccinate children ages 6 months - 6 years, pregnant women, and family members of the above.
+Maternity and child welfare clinics vaccinate children ages 6 months - 6 years, pregnant women, and family members of the above.

 Vaccinations for schoolchildren and students